Drug education and intervention

 Schools are responsible for teaching young people about the harmful effects of alcohol, tobacco and other drug use as a key preventative measure in the ongoing effort to address drug-related harm.

-The department, in conjunction with the Queensland Curriculum and Assessment Authority, has developed the Alcohol and other drugs education program, an initiative of the Safe Night Out Strategy.
+The department, in conjunction with the Queensland Curriculum and Assessment Authority, has developed the Alcohol and other drugs education program to support schools.

 State school principals make decisions regarding how the program is implemented in their context.